Easy Storage Solutions From A to Z

 As in: That towering pile of terry in the linen closet.

 Roll them―don’t stack them.
 "Not only does it take up less space but it also looks pretty," says Rowe.

 As in: The whisk that’s nowhere to be found when the béarnaise begins to boil.

-The fix: Keep utensils within reach.
+Keep utensils within reach.
 “Mise en place―a French term they beat into your head in culinary school―means ‘everything in its right place,’ ” says Elliot.
 “So all your utensils should be within arm’s reach.”
 Elliot keeps a ceramic vase next to the stove for his wooden spoons, tongs, and spatulas.
 He also added hooks to the pot rack: “I store all my ladles and large slotted spoons there.”
-If you don’t have space for a pot rack, consider attaching a metal paper-towel rod under your cabinets and hanging utensils on it.
-Megan Reardon, creator of the organizing blog notmartha.org, installed two 11-inch metal kitchen-cabinet handles ($7 for two, ikea.com) to hang implements from.
+If you don’t have space for a pot rack, consider attaching a metal paper-towel rod under your cabinets and hanging utensils on it as a storage solution.
+Megan Reardon, creator of the organizing blog Not Martha, installed two 11-inch metal kitchen-cabinet handles ($7 for two; ikea.com) to hang implements from.

 As in: That special bottle you saved for your 10th anniversary, only to uncork vinegar.

 Keep bottles away from heat.
 “When it comes to wine, there’s one absolute,” says Manhattan sommelier Patrick Cappiello: “Heat is bad―it cooks the wine and kills the fruit.”
 So never store bottles in direct sunlight or near a stove.
 For long-term storage, “the ideal temperature is 55 degrees,” says Cappiello.
 “A basement is good, but remember to keep it away from the boiler.”